IIFL Finance Pays RBI Penalty for Gold Loan Violations

 Nature of the Contravention

-According to the disclosure, the violation pertains to the failure to pay the surplus amount realised from the auction of pledged gold articles, over and above the loan outstanding, to certain borrowers.
-This finding was identified during the RBI's statutory inspection with reference to IIFL Finance's financial position as on March 31, 2025.
+According to the disclosure, the specific non-compliance identified by the RBI was the failure to pay the surplus amount realised from the auction of pledged gold articles, over and above the loan outstanding, to certain borrowers.
+This deficiency was observed during the statutory inspection of the company with reference to its financial position as on March 31, 2025.

 Impact on Company Operations

-IIFL Finance has stated in its regulatory filing that there is no material impact on the financial, operational, or other activities of the company as a result of this penalty.
-The disclosure was made by Samrat Sanyal, Company Secretary & Compliance Officer, on behalf of IIFL Finance Limited, from Mumbai.
+IIFL Finance has stated that there is no material impact on the financial, operational, or other activities of the company as a result of this penalty.
+The confirmation of the penalty payment has been submitted to the RBI.
+The disclosure was made by Samrat Sanyal, Company Secretary & Compliance Officer, on behalf of IIFL Finance Limited.

 Historical Stock Returns for IIFL Finance